violeta7/lathe-and-shatter/README.md

 Copyright 2018 Artificial Intelligence Research Institute(AIRI), Korea

-This program needs tetgen (http://wias-berlin.de/software/tetgen/) and
+This program needs an open source program, tetgen (http://wias-berlin.de/software/tetgen/) to run.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by